ROI Calculations On Custom Software Projects

 The ROI you need is dependent on how big your company is.
 Smaller companies need bigger ROIs than larger companies.
 For a small business like mine, I’m generally looking for a 3x to 5x ROI within 12 months of finishing the product.

-Below is a real-life example of an ROI calculation I performed on one of our 2022 strategic initiatives.
+Below is a real-life example of evaluating the ROI of our 2022 strategic initiatives.
 It only took a couple of hours, and I won’t spoil it, but it was well worth the time spent.

 I wanted to build out internal tools to handle invoicing, payment, and reporting.
 Right now, my awesome Executive Administrator is manually doing this.
 She’s doing a great job, but the amount of work is increasing overtime as we add new employees, contractors, and clients.
 As such, I wanted to build a suite of software tools that handles some of this and she’ll act as a manual override.
 It’s not realistic to fully automate this process due to the constantly changing nature of Invene’s business.
 When building custom software, especially internal tools, it’s almost always better to have the software output a result and then have a human modify it.
 This avoids the problem that occurs with business software where programmers play whac-a-mole with a million different edge cases and no one is ever happy with the end-result.